Redocly/redocly-cli/docs/commands/push.md

 - the `package.json` file (if it exists) from the folder where you're executing the `push` command.
 Redocly Workflows will use the `@redocly/openapi-cli` version specified in `package.json`.
 - the HTML template and the full contents of the folder specified as the `referenceDocs > htmlTemplate` parameter in `.redocly.yaml`.

-:::warning
+:::attention
 If a plugin is referenced in the `.redocly.yaml` file, the `push` command will recursively scan the folder containing the plugin and upload all `.js`, `.json`, `.mjs` and `.ts` files.

 Make sure that each plugin has all the required files in its folder, otherwise they will not be uploaded.
 :::

 By default, the `push` command only updates an existing API definition version.
 If an API with the provided name and version doesn't exist in your organization, it will not be created automatically.
-Proceed to the [Create a new API with push](#create-a-new-api-with-push) section for more details on how to create an API manually.
+Proceed to the [Create a new API with push](#create-a-new-api-with-push) section for more details on how to create an API.

 :::warning
 Note that only API definitions with a CI source can be updated with the `push` command.
 Attempting to update API definitions created from other sources will fail with an error.